v0lt13/EditorAttributesDocs/docs/source/Attributes/GroupingAttributes/verticalgroup.rst

 VerticalGroup Attribute
 =======================

-Attribute to display specified fields vertically.
+Attribute to display the specified fields vertically.

 **Parameters:**
 	- `optional`, ``float`` widthOffset: By how much to offset the width of the properties in pixels